-- 1. Assessing the policy on allowance to reduce inventory to market in accordance with our understanding of the Company's operations and the nature of the business. - 2.
-Performing sampling tests to examine if the market price of net realized value is consistent with the Company's policy, and randomly examining the accuracy of the selling price of individual inventory parts and the way net realized value is calculated. - 3.
+- 1. Assess the policy for allowing the Company to reduce inventory to market in accordance with our understanding of the Company's operations and the nature of the industry. - 2.
+Conduct sampling tests to see if the basis for market prices of net realized value is consistent with the Company's policy.
+Randomly check the correctness of the selling prices of individual inventory parts and the way net realized value is calculated. - 3.
 Obtain out-of-date inventory details that are identified by the management, check the related information and verify the account records.